 This article isn’t a stab at the industry, nor should it be perceived as such.
-It’s actually a 2 part article which looks at how people, both from the management side and from the artist side work and why we get burned out, ways to avoid this and hopefully inspiring some to reevaluate how they work.
+It’s actually a 2-part article which looks at how people — both from the management side and from the artist side — work and why we get burned out, ways to avoid this and hopefully inspire some to reevaluate how they work.
 I personally think that there’s two sides to the coin, and although a lot of the time management could work a bit better on making sure artists are appreciated for their efforts when they are killing themselves to deliver a deadline, artists too can look at bettering their efforts in terms of communication and self management, and even just raising their hand when they think something mightn’t be delivered on time, rather than waiting until it is in fact too late to do anything about it.
-The industry itself is pretty shaky right now, both with work being outsourced to other countries, and forcing studios in the US and other countries to underbid to actually be awarded a show, which then reflects back onto artists needing to double their efforts to deliver the same amount of work in a less amount of time to compensate for this.
+The industry itself is pretty shaky right now, both with work being outsourced to other countries and forcing studios in the U.S. and other countries to underbid to actually be awarded a show, which then reflects back onto artists needing to double their efforts to deliver the same amount of work in a less amount of time to compensate for this.

-I want to mention this, as I’m not bitter, or have any grudge the vfx industry as it stands, I work both as an vfx artist, client and producer so I’ve been on every each end of the stick.
+I want to mention this, as I am not bitter and I don’t have any grudge at the VFX industry as it stands.
+I work both as a VFX artist, client and producer so I’ve been on every each end of the stick.
 But I do believe it’s an interesting topic and I’ve wanted to discuss this for some time.
-Currently I’m in the middle of putting together the VFX Artist Insight Series which while filming this across the US in San Francisco, Los Angeles, Las Vegas, New York City and other cities I’ve spoken with many artists and it’s really been interesting discussing topics such as this, and some of the current events that are happening that relate back to this.
+Currently I’m in the middle of putting together the VFX Artist Insight Series.
+While filming this across the U.S. in San Francisco, Los Angeles, Las Vegas, New York City and other cities, I’ve spoken with many artists and it’s really been interesting to discuss topics such as this, and some of the current events that are happening that relate back to this.
 So I definitely think it will be interesting not only to write about this, but also to hear from all of you about your insights into this as well.
-I have so many talented and smarter people than myself visiting my web site on a daily basis and I’m sure a lot of you will be able to share some of your own insight onto the subject as well!
+I have so many talented and smarter people than myself visiting my website on a daily basis and I am sure a lot of you will be able to share some of your own insight onto the subject as well!
 But if not, then I at least hope you take something away from this.

 Overtime vs Productivity

-One of the most common mistakes I see, which falls more on the artist – is that people are so busy trying to get their work done, they’re not looking at the big picture, and they’re not looking at whether the direction they’re going is the right one and any possible issues lingering that they’ve overlooked.
-I honestly think that 99% of most visual effects work you can do sitting under a tree with pen and paper, the same reason I love planes / airports and theaters so much – because it gives me a chance to reset my brain and start to think about my work without physically doing it and narrowing my ideas through false progression.
-So many people are busy trying to get the work done, that they head down the wrong path and not only do not realize this until much later, but only once they finally are at the point of realization that they have made so many mistakes, that they cannot actually backtrack very easily.
-But when the pressure is on, and you’re overworked, it’s much easier for this to happen as you’re under too much pressure and limited time to actually question yourself whether what you’re doing is ultimately the best solution?
+One of the most common mistakes I see, which falls more on the artist – is that people are so busy trying to get their work done, they’re not looking at the big picture, and they’re not looking at whether the direction they’re going is the right one, and any possible issues lingering that they’ve overlooked.
+I honestly think that 99% of most visual effects work you can do sitting under a tree with pen and paper.
+The same reason I love planes / airports and theaters so much: It gives me a chance to reset my brain and start to think about my work without physically doing it and narrowing my ideas through false progression.
+So many people are busy trying to get the work done that they head down the wrong path and not only don’t realize this until much later, but only once they’re finally at the point of realization that they have made so many mistakes, that they cannot actually backtrack very easily.
+But when the pressure is on and you’re overworked, it’s much easier for this to happen as you’re under too much pressure and have limited time to actually question yourself whether what you’re doing is ultimately the best solution?

 Konami — “Dark Nekrafura”